Pylons/pyramid/README.txt

 <http://www.djangoproject.com/documentation/url_dispatch/>`_ and the
 `Routes URL mapping system <http://routes.groovie.org/>`_ .

-It is however possible to map URLs to code slightly differently, using object graph traversal.
+It is however possible to map URLs to code differently, using object graph traversal.
 The venerable Zope and CherryPy web frameworks offer traversal-based URL dispatch.  ``repoze.bfg`` also provides graph-traversal-based dispatch of URLs to code.
 Graph-traversal based dispatching is useful if you like the URL to be representative of an arbitrary hierarchy of potentially heterogeneous items.